dnguyen800/dnguyen800.github.io/_posts/2019-04-26-streaming-media-device.md

 ### Home Assistant Installation and Integration
 <ul class="fa-ul">
   <li><span class="fa-li" ><i class="fas fa-plus"></i></span>Media state (play/pause, app, Home menu) updates and media commands respond within one second on the Fire TV and Home Assistant. </li>
-  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Connecting Amazon Fire TV to Home Assistant is difficult compared to Roku and Chromecast.
+  <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Connecting an Amazon Fire TV to Home Assistant is very difficult compared to Roku and Chromecast.
+It is also unstable--the Home Assistant component breaks often and requires updates to continue working.
 To get the component working, you must do the following: install Android Studio onto a PC, enable Developer mode and ADB debugging on the Fire TV, generate a private key by connecting to the Fire TV via ADB, copy adbkey file over to your Home Assistant instance, install and configure the ADB Hass.io add-on, add Fire TV using the <a href="https://www.home-assistant.io/components/androidtv/">Android TV component</a> to your configuration.yaml.
 That is about six lengthy steps compared to get it working, if you're lucky.</li>
   <li><span class="fa-li" ><i class="fas fa-minus"></i></span>Play/pause state is not accurately reflected on most Fire TV apps, so lighting automations cannot rely on this information.
 As an alternative, you can detect if a Fire TV app is open.
 This is likely a bug and may be fixed in the future.</li>
 </ul>

 <div class="box">
 	<i><p>Here are some tips (for myself) when integrating Amazon Fire TV devices to Home Assistant.</p>
-    <ul><li>Make sure your PC is ADB disconnected from the Fire TV before using the ADB server add-on.</li>
-<li>Use the adb.exe file from Android Studio (located on C:\Users\Dan\AppData\Local\Android\sdk\platform-tools) to generate adb.key file.
-Other adb.exe files may not generate the private key.</li>
-<li>If you've tried everything and the FIre TV still doesn't connect, then in Fire TV settings Developer Options, disable ADB connection and re-enable.</li>
+    <ul><li>Use the latest Amazon Fire TV component by updating to the latest Home Assistant or find on the <a href="https://community.home-assistant.io/t/testers-needed-android-tv-fire-tv-key-generation/141498">forums.</a></li>
+<li>Don't use the ADB Server add-on with the component.
+It doesn't work well.</li>
 </ul></i>
 </div>